ethan-hung/aws-serverless-workshop/07-aws-secrets-manager/README.md

 13. Click "Next"
 14. Click "Store"

-## Prepare the AWS Environment
+## Prepare AWS Environment
-Before you testing the AWS Secrets Manager.You must to check something.
+When you start testing AWS Secrets Manager, you must to check your AWS environment.
 1. IAM
 2. Network
 ### IAM